Computer Information Systems (CIS)

 CIS 458 ORGANIZATIONAL DATABASE MANAGEMENT (3)

 The database environment in an organization.
 Database development, analysis, design, implementation, and administration.
 Applications of database programs for organizational information processing.
 Students cannot earn credit for both COSC 457 and CIS 458.
-Prerequisites: (CIS 334 or COSC 336) and MATH 263.
+Prerequisites: MATH 263; also CIS 334 or COSC 336, which may be taken concurrently.

 CIS 468 APPLIED DATA MINING AND VISUAL ANALYTICS (3)